 In 2008, Jason was recruited to join a False Claims Act litigation boutique, where he worked closely with the firm’s namesake and his future partner – Julie Bracker.
 After eight years of working together as a dynamic and nationally-recognized team in the qui tam arena, Jason and Julie partnered to open Bracker & Marcus LLC in January 2015.

 Jason was named one of Georgia’s Top Rated Lawyers by Legal Leaders, is annually selected as a Rising Star by Super Lawyers Magazine, and maintains the highest ratings of AV Preeminent by Martindale-Hubbell and 10.0 by Avvo.
-He is a Board Member for the Qui Tam Section of the Federal Bar Association, and the founder of the Young Lawyers Division for the Taxpayers Against Fraud Education Fund.
+He is a Board Member for the Qui Tam Section of the Federal Bar Association, and the founder of the Young Lawyers Division for the Taxpayers Against Fraud Education Fund / The Anti-Fraud Coalition.

-Jason has lived in the metro Atlanta area for most of his life, and as a result is passionate about improving his local community.
-Jason’s charitable endeavors include performing pro bono work for the Georgia Appleseed Center for Law & Justice and Southern Center for Human Rights, being a member of Keep Roswell Beautiful, twice organizing an annual North Fulton County First Responders Appreciation Event, and raising thousands of dollars for childhood cancer research by shaving his head with the St. Baldrick’s Foundation.
+Jason grew up in the Atlanta area and so is passionate about improving his local community.
+Jason’s charitable endeavors include performing pro bono work for the Georgia Appleseed Center for Law & Justice and Southern Center for Human Rights, being a member of Keep Roswell Beautiful, and raising thousands of dollars for childhood cancer research by shaving his head with the St. Baldrick’s Foundation.

 Super Lawyer, Super Lawyers Magazine (2023); Rising Stars, Super Lawyers Magazine (2016-2022); 2021 Fulton Daily Report, On the Rise; 2019 Attorney to Watch in Marietta & Cobb County by Atlanta Attorneys at Law Magazine; AV Preeminent rating, Martindale-Hubbell (2015-present); Georgia Top Lawyers; Marquis Who’s Who